 - Travel-size toiletries for the first few days

 No, we didn’t forget the rain boots – save some space and buy your “wellies” from Marks and Spencer once you arrive!

 Steps to follow once you arrive to the UK

 So, you’ve arrived… time to take it all in!
 After you’ve settled in and unpacked, there are a few basic things you’ll need to do to make your stay more comfortable.

 Step number one: figure out public transport.
 If you’re in London, you’ll need the Oyster card, but every city will have some form of public transport pass so you don’t have to go through the hassle of paying for a single ride every time you board the underground or the bus.

 Step number two: get a pre-paid mobile phone or SIM card if your phone plan doesn’t cover the UK.
 Don’t forget about using Skype to connect with friends and family back home for free!
 If you’re looking for a mobile phone contract, you’ll need to open a student bank account.
 Ask your school for help, as they’re experienced in helping students with the process.

 Step number three: Find your way from your accommodation to school.
-By doing a practise run before your first day of school, you’ll make sure to arrive on time and help eliminate those first day nerves!
+By doing a practice run before your first day of school, you’ll be sure to arrive on time and help eliminate those first day nerves!